taitai66/hipp/README.md

 [![DOI](https://zenodo.org/badge/DOI/<Your-Zenodo-DOI>.svg)](https://doi.org/<Your-Zenodo-DOI>)

-[cite_start]This repository contains the official PyTorch implementation for the manuscript "**Hierarchical Part-Prototype Learning for Fine-Grained Wildlife-Image Classification**", submitted to *The Visual Computer*[cite: 87, 141].
+This repository contains the official PyTorch implementation for the manuscript "**Hierarchical Part-Prototype Learning for Fine-Grained Wildlife-Image Classification**", submitted to *The Visual Computer*.

 ## 📝 Introduction
-[cite_start]Fine-grained wildlife classification (FGWC) is challenging because visually similar species must be distinguished under complex real-world conditions, such as occlusion, camouflage, blur, and cluttered backgrounds[cite: 145].
+Fine-grained wildlife classification (FGWC) is challenging because visually similar species must be distinguished under complex real-world conditions, such as occlusion, camouflage, blur, and cluttered backgrounds.

-[cite_start]To address this problem using image-level labels only, we propose **HiPP-Learning**, a unified framework that learns discriminative part prototypes across multiple semantic stages and progressively aligns them with global object representations[cite: 146].
+To address this problem using image-level labels only, we propose **HiPP-Learning**, a unified framework that learns discriminative part prototypes across multiple semantic stages and progressively aligns them with global object representations.
 The framework features two core modules:
-* [cite_start]**Soft Part-Prototype Mining (SPPM):** Discovers semantically meaningful local regions and yields robust part representations while reducing background distraction[cite: 147].
+**Soft Part-Prototype Mining (SPPM):** Discovers semantically meaningful local regions and yields robust part representations while reducing background distraction.
-* [cite_start]**Part-Channel Interactive Attention (PCIA):** Enhances representation learning by jointly modeling part importance and channel responses for adaptive local-global feature fusion[cite: 147].
+* **Part-Channel Interactive Attention (PCIA):** Enhances representation learning by jointly modeling part importance and channel responses for adaptive local-global feature fusion.

 ## ⚙️ Environment Setup
 The code has been tested with Python 3.8+ and PyTorch.
 We recommend using Conda to set up the environment.